generation-software/Kneipe/docs/docs/ui-code-style.md

 :::tip

-In the example above, the node 22 and the most recent stable yarn version is used in the CI/CD project.
+In the example above, the node 22 and the most recent stable yarn version is assumed in the CI/CD project.

 :::